Driver Ed FAQ

 No matter the decision, driving lessons with a certified driving instructor is highly recommended for learning drivers.
 Our BTW private driving lessons are one-on-one with your student and a Colorado Police Officer as the driving instructor.
 Each three-hour lesson will cover basic car control, road management, scanning, decision making, hazard management, and highway control.
 Lessons can also be tailored to the student's needs, such as specific routes and skills.

-To learn more about our Behind-The-Wheel Driving Lessons visit our Driver Ed Services page.
+To learn more about our Behind-The-Wheel Driving Lessons visit our Driving Lessons page.

 When should my teen start behind-the-wheel driving lessons?